ballin22s/wunder/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+Wunder Project
+by: Sergio Pedroza

+This is a small shopping cart application using Ruby On Rails.

 Things you may want to cover:

+* Rails version
+	rails 4.2.4

 * Ruby version
 	ruby 2.2.2p95

-* System dependencies

-* Configuration

 * Database creation

+MySQL
-	mysql2
+	gem mysql2

-	In terminal do, or the command to start mysql environment mysql -u root -p
+	In Terminal Run (Or your command to start mysql environment) mysql -u root -p

 	create both testing and development database